kmcgillivray/kmcgillivray.github.io/_posts/2015-08-01-farmers-market.md

 ---

-Maybe this is the purpose of farmer's markets.
+Maybe this is the purpose of farmers' markets.
 Small transactions, equal trade of value for value, but multiplication of beauty and community.
 A gift economy where each person walks away richer.

 ---